Loading…

 Learning Objectives

-Understand the value and potential of generative Artificial Intelligence (genAI) in Regulatory Affairs (RA); Outline how use cases are selected and implemented by Industry in their RA departments; Identify examples of application of genAI in RA; Adapt to and practice genAI within your own RA organization.
+Recognize the value and potential of generative Artificial Intelligence (genAI) in Regulatory Affairs (RA); Outline how use cases are selected and implemented by Industry in their RA departments; Identify examples of application of genAI in RA; Discuss how to adapt and practice genAI within your own RA organization.

 Chair